gpwahl/calcqpi-examples/README.md

 * 1nn-sc      nearest neighbour model with a dx2 superconducting gap
 * 1nn-josephson as 1nn-sc, but with configuration files to simulate Josephson current as would be measured with a superconducting tip

-To run the simulations, calcQPI is required.
+To run the simulations, calcQPI is required, and to generate the figures, an installation of python3 with numpy and matplotlib.
+The file config.mk contains the path to calcQPI.
+All simulations can be run by just typing make